-U.S.-based scientists and students working on research and experiments with the Large Hadron Collider contribute to a blog supported by the National Science Foundation and the Department of Energy that offers articles about particle physics and insight into the life as a physicist.
+US-based scientists and students working on research and experiments with the Large Hadron Collider contribute to a blog that offered articles about particle physics and insight into the life as a physicist.
 This week, Flip Tanedo, a graduate student at Cornell University, posted an interesting entry on bananas and antimatter:

 I was recently preparing a "Physics of Angels & Demons" talk for a group of high school physics teachers who were visiting Cornell for a "Contemporary Physics for Teachers" workshop.
 While researching natural sources of antimatter, I discovered a curious article about a naturally occurring potassium isotope that, some fraction of the time, decays via positron emission.
 The conclusion was that:

 "The average banana (rich in potassium) produces a positron roughly once every 75 minutes."